Research_RB

 Research Grants, Gifts and Funding

-The Phil and Penny Knight Campus for Accelerating Scientific Impact supports research through a combination of large philanthropic gifts, competitive fellowships, and externally funded grants that aim to accelerate scientific discovery and its translation into real-world applications.
-By combining philanthropic funding with grants and industry partnerships, the Knight Campus provides financial support that allows students and faculty to pursue long-term research projects, develop new technologies, and move discoveries from the laboratory to commercialization more rapidly.
+Our research is supported through a combination of large philanthropic gifts, competitive fellowships, and externally funded grants.
+Through combining philanthropic funding with grants and industry partnerships, the Knight Campus provides financial support that allows students and faculty to pursue long-term research projects, develop new technologies, and move discoveries from the laboratory to commercialization more rapidly.

 75.8* Million